tigeryu8900/reddit-scheduler/README.md

 | `.flair`     | A string representing the flair or `null` for no flair.
 Defaults to no flair.                                            |
 | `.comments`  | An array of comments to add as strings, or `null` for no comments.
 Defaults to no comments.                              |

+You can also refer to the [`data.schema.json`](https://github.com/tigeryu8900/reddit-scheduler/blob/main/data.schema.json) schema file.

 Here's an example `data.json`. `1.png` and `2.png` are in the same directory as `data.json`.

 ```json